-6.2 Analysis of Security Risks
+5.2 Analysis of Security Risks

-In a wireless sensor network (WSN), when two new entities that do not know each other would like to securely communicate, they must mutually prove to the other their identity and their legitimacy.
+In a wireless sensor network (WSN), when two new entities that do not know each other would like to securely communicate, they must mutually prove to each other their identity and their legitimacy.
 This stage is called "authentication" and consists of assuring the authenticity of each interlocutor involved in the wireless communication process.
-Many authentication schemes are available and all of them need the use of an initial secure wireless channel.
+Many authentication schemes are available and all of them require an initial secure wireless channel.